pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 }
 ```

+> Don't worry about the `@State private var` variables declared on the top, we will go through them later.

 **//1.
 Vertical stack: `VStack(alignment: .leading, spacing: 10)`**

-In SwiftUI there are many ways to distribute our content on the screen.
-One of them is `VStack`, that means a vertical stack of elements.
+In SwiftUI there are many ways to distribute our content on the screen: Horizontal, Vertical, in layers...

+One of them is **VStack**, that means a vertical stack of elements.
 Every element declared inside the container `VStack` will be included in a stack, following the declaration order.
-In this case our stack will be composed by a text, two textfields, a toogle and a button (2-6).
+In this case, our stack will be integrated by a text, two textfields, a toogle and a button (//2 to //6).

 **//2.
-Text**: `Text("Introduce your credentials")` allows to insert a text on the screen, in this case our screen description.
+Text**: `Text("Introduce your credentials")` insert a text on the screen, in this case our screen description.

 **//3.
-Email field**: `TextField("Email", text: $email)` This declaration allows include an input element so the user can add info to the app.
-In this case, this textfield will be used for capture the user's email.
-The text `Email` corresponds to the placeholder that the textfield will show.
+Email field**: `TextField("Email", text: $email)` A textfield allows users to add input data to the app.
+In this case, it will be used for capturing the user's email.
+The text `Email` corresponds to the textfield placeholder.

 We will talk later about the `text: $email` declaration.

 **//4.
 Password field**: `SecureField("Password", text: $password)`.

 It is a type of textfield that allows data input in a secure way, hiding the text with bullets.
 The string `Password` is its placeholder.

 We will talk later about the `text: $password` declaration.

 **//5.
 Toogle to agree T&C**: `Toogle(isOn: ...) {}`
-Toogle allows us to choose a state associated to a property.
-In our case, we decide whether we accept the Terms and conditions or we don't.
+Toogle allows users to choose a state associated to a property.
+In our case, we decide if the user accepts the Terms and conditions or he/she doesn't.

-The toogle is composed by two horizontal elements:
+The toogle is visually composed horizontally by two elements:
-- The element on the left: It can be any view you can imagine.
+- Left: Any view.
 In this case is the text `Text("Agree to terms and conditions")`that we include inside the brackets.
 ```
 Toggle(isOn: $agreedToTerms) {
     Text("Agree to terms and conditions")
 }
 ```
-- The element on the right: the toogle.
+- Right: The toogle control.
 It is enabled/disabled depending on the variable included after the word `isOn` on `Toggle(isOn: ...)`

 We will talk later about the `$agreedToTerms` declaration.